MasakazuKurata/tutorial/README.md

    ```

 2. Make a fork in github to your own repository
+   Click on the "Fork" button at the top right of the page.
+Next to "(Un)Watch, (Un)Star"

 3. Add a "downstream" remote pointing to your fork on github
    ```